ballab1/us-jenkins-build-report/README.md

 generated for you on the first 'run'.

 ### Install Packaging Tools
-To create jars and/or docker containers either gradle or maven needs to be intalled.
+To create library jars either gradle or maven needs to be intalled.
 Use your package manager to install either.
 To install gradle manually, visit https://services.gradle.org/distributions and dowload the latest version [-bin|-all] and unzip.
 Ensure gradle's bin directory is in your $PATH.
 To install maven manually, visit https://maven.apache.org/download.cgi and download the latest version and un[zip|tar].
 Ensure apache-maven's bin directory is in your $PATH.
-To use/install Docker on Windows or Mac see https://www.docker.com/products/docker-desktop.
-On linux, consult your distro's Docker documentation.

 ### Publish to Artifactory
-If you need to publish the final library jar and/or executable uberjar to artifactory, simply run 'bin/publish-art' after you've built the production jar using 'run bundle' and have tested the jar using 'run dev jar | bunyan'.
+If you need to publish the final library jar and/or executable uberjar to artifactory, the simplest approach is to run 'bin/publish-art'.
+You should have built the production jar using 'run bundle' and have tested the jar using 'run dev jar | bunyan'.
 Before publishing to Artifactory you need to have setup your artifactory credentials in ~/.artifactory-creds.
+Your artifactory credentials are most likely your corporate credentials.
 Be sure to 'chmod go-rwx' this file.
 See 'bin/publish-art' for details.

+If you intend to publish to artifactory using maven, update the artifactory server section with your actual artifactory credentials in ~/.m2/settings.xml.
+See src/dev/settings.xml for details.
+If you put your credentials in ~/.m2/settings.xml be sure to read and follow the instructions described in the *password encryption* URL referenced in the comments right above the server section.
+Also, 'chmod go-rwx' ~/.m2/settings.xml.

+If you intend to publish to artifactory using gradle, uncomment the credentials section in build.gradle in the 'artifactory' section under 'repositories'.
+Next provide a gradle.properties file with your credentials as follows
+   - artUser=your-corporate-id
+   - artPassword=your-UNENCRYPTED-password
+Be sure to 'chmod go-rwx' gradle.properties and be sure to *NOT* check this file into source control.

 ## Invocation
-Select one of the methods below to start the micro service
+To develop and work on the micro service (uS) jar:
-   - run 'run dev [jar]|prod'
+   - 'run dev [jar] | bunyan'
-   - See Dockerfile on how to run the docker container